Jixianrui/CAM-with-ResNet/README.md

 # CAM-with-ResNet
 Train a ResNet with CAM
-paper: Learning Deep Features for Discriminative Localization
+: Learning Deep Features for Discriminative Localization

 Change the root and you can train your network